 Throughout LGBT+ History Month, the Museum of London will be providing insightful walking tours of the city, uncovering stories previously hidden from the narrative.
 From queer hardships and struggles to love and romance, learn all there is to know about London life as a queer person throughout history.

 Tour highlights include stopping off at the Royal Exchange, learning about the queerness in Roman Londinium, and so much more.
-It’s worth noting that the Museum of London is currently closed but the tours must go on, with their new museum opening in 2026.
+It’s worth noting that the Museum of London is currently closed but the tours must go on, with their new museum planned to open in 2026.

 📍You’ll find the Museum of London at 150 London Wall, Barbican, EC2Y 5HN